hannah-robinson/my_docs/Shopify/Add an extension to somebody else's Shopify app.md

 npm i # to install all the dependencies in the package-lock.json npm run shopify version # to check that the npm install installed Shopify CLI correctly

+npm run dev
+# You can see in the shopify.app.toml file (and the app's Confluence doc) which store is being used as the dev store for app testing.
+#  When you run this command, Shopify CLI will create the app's `.env` file for you and populate its contents

 git checkout -b feature-branch
 # DON'T MERGE YOUR BRANCH INTO MASTER UNTIL YOU HAVE APPROVAL FOR PUSH LIVE